stacks-network/docs/_browser/ids-introduction.md

 From this dialog you can choose between these two methods:

-* Method 1: Supply the secret key which is a sequence of words (`applied binge ...`)
+* Method 1: Supply the secret recovery key which is a sequence of words (`applied binge ...`)
-* Method 2: Supply the identity recovery code (`36mWivFdy0YPH2z31E...`) and the password you used when you created the identity
+* Method 2: Supply the magic recovery code (`36mWivFdy0YPH2z31E...`) and the password you used when you created the identity

-If you loose either the recovery code or the password you provided when you _initially_ created your identity, you can no longer use method 1 to sign into your identity.
-If you lose the recovery key, you can no longer use method 2.
+If you loose either the magic recovery code or the password you provided when you _initially_ created your identity, you can no longer use method 1 to sign into your identity.
+If you lose the secret recovery key, you can no longer use method 2.
 Once you no longer have access to either method, your identity is estranged and not accessible by anyone, not even Blockstack.

-### Sign in with a magic recovery key
+### Sign in with a secret recovery key

 1. Open the [Blockstack web application in your browser](https://browser.blockstack.org/sign-up?redirect=%2F).
 2. Choose **Sign in with an existing ID**.